 A Beltrami-Poincare construction of a triangle in hyperbolic geometry

-One of the most noteworthy points about this story relates to the consequence of Gauss following his maxim of “pauca sed matura” with respect to publication (“few but ripe”).
+One of the most noteworthy points about this story relates to the consequence of Gauss following his maxim of “pauca sed matura” (“few but ripe”) with respect to publication.
 Within 2-3 decades of his discovery of hyperbolic geometry it was independently or at least partly independently rediscovered by Janos Bolyai the son of his then friend Wolfgang Bolyai, the Russian scientist-mathematician Nikolai Lobachevsky, and in Germany itself nearly rediscovered by Friedrich Wachter, Ferdinand Schweikart and his nephew Franz Taurinus.
 It is notable that except for Lobachevsky all the rest had an edge to Gauss directly or indirectly.
 Yet the historians of science place their discoveries as having in large part an independent element.

 Yet the brilliant younger Bolyai on receiving the news of Gauss’ reception of his work from his father became unhinged.
 He believed that his father might have leaked the material to Gauss before publication and that Gauss duly plagiarized it.
 He never published anything thereafter a lived an unsung life as a fighter in the Hungarian army.
 He nevertheless left behind a voluminous body of unpublished work including some on the geometry of complex numbers which was prescient in many ways.
 Many have tended to take the side of Bolyai as the tragic hero against Gauss but there is little by way of history to support those allegations.
 On the other hand one can also fully understand Bolyai’s perception of the event because he saw his discovery as bringing him great honor only to learn that Gauss did not see anything new in it.
 Later upon learning that Lobachevsky too had reached the same conclusion from his father through Gauss he reflected on the strange independent simultaneity of these events but was hardly pleased.